Don't hesitate to contact us - we'd love to help you out!

 The Spanish seafarer Don Felipe González followed only the directions from the log of Edward Davis' visit in 1687.
 He always referred to the island as Island of David in his log.
 He never mentioned the voyage of Jacob Roggeveen, which means that he probably didn't know about it.

 Captain James Cook understood how the seamen of Edward Davis' voyage in 1687 could have thought of the island as sandy.
 He was open to the possibility that the island seen by the pirates might have been Easter Island.
 He wanted to spend a few extra days looking for this David's Land out of curiosity, but didn't find the necessary fresh water at Easter Island to do so.
-He writes the following in his journal:
+The following is from James Cook's journal:

 I shall now give some farther account of this island, which is undoubtedly the same that Admiral Roggewein touched at in April 1722; although the description given of it by the authors of that voyage does by no means agree with it now.
 It may also be the same that was seen by Captain Davis in 1686; for, when seen from the east, it answers very well to Wafer's description, as I have before observed.
 In short, if this is not the land, his discovery cannot lie far from the coast of America, as this latitude has been well explored from the meridian of 80 to 110.
 Captain Carteret carried it much farther; but his track seems to have been a little too far south.
 Had I found fresh water, I intended spending some days in looking for the low sandy isle Davis fell in with, which would have determined the point.
 But as I did not find water, and had a long run to make before I was assured of getting any, and being in want of refreshments, I declined the search; as a small delay might have been attended with bad consequences to the crew, many of them beginning to be more or less affected with the scurvy.

 We're on a mission to raise awareness of Rapa Nui culture world-wide.
 To help out, click "Like" now!